nrfconnect/sdk-nrf/samples/zigbee/light_switch/README.rst

 The light switch supports the :ref:`zigbee_ug_sed` that enables the sleepy behavior for the end device, for a significant conservation of energy.

-To enable the sleepy behavior, press **Button 3** while the Light switch sample is booting.
+To enable the sleepy behavior, press **Button 3** while the light switch sample is booting.
+This is required only when device is joining the network for the first time.
+After restarting the device, it will boot with the sleepy behavior enabled.

 .. _zigbee_light_switch_sample_nus: